spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 Change the image name and tag to match the images in your environment, and repeat this command for all individual images created in the previous steps.

-You can delete the Edge installer ISO image and its checksum by executing the following commands from the **CanvOS** directory.
+You can delete the edge installer ISO image and its checksum by executing the following commands from the **CanvOS** directory.
 <br />

 ```bash